lblod/ember-rdfa-helpers/README.md

 ##### Block format

+**`ctx.each.get`**

-The block format receives the following params:
+The block format using `ctx.each.get` receives the following params:
 - `elements`: RDFa attributes to apply on a node using the `{{rdfa}}` modifier
 - `value`: value of the property
 - `ctx`: new context to create nested annotations (only passed in case the value is a resource, not a literal)
 - `index`: index of the value in the array

-The block format offers more flexibility in terms of layout and rendering, but the user is responsible to apply the RDFa attributes it receives as a param on a node in the block using the `{{rdfa}}` modifier.
+The block format using `ctx.each.get` offers more flexibility in terms of layout and rendering, but the user is responsible to apply the RDFa attributes it receives as a param on a node in the block using the `{{rdfa}}` modifier.
 If the `elements` param is not applied on a node, the content will not be annotated.

 Examples: